There's been much debate on how old children should be to get their ears pierced, but how young is too young?

 The celebrities sparking the debate

-Katie Price came under fire when she posted a photo of her one-year-old daughter Bunny with her ears pierced.
+In 2016, Katie Price came under fire when she posted a photo of her then one-year-old daughter Bunny with her ears pierced.

 The mum-of-five defended her decision by saying: ‘I’m not going to sit here and justify myself, she looks really cute.’
 However, the former glamour model also revealed eight-year-old Princess wants to pierce her ears but her father, Peter Andre, does not allow it.